DevFaith/database-final-repo/README.md

 #### 3.Gender Differences:

-Women generally spend slightly more time on social media than men, with an average of 2 hours and 45 minutes compared to 2 hours and 15 minutes for men.
+Women generally spend slightly more time on social media than men, with an average of 7 hours and 45 minutes compared to 4 hours and 15 minutes for men.

 ##### Platform Preferences
 Facebook: Still one of the leading platforms, users spend an average of 58 minutes per day.
 YouTube: Users spend approximately 40 minutes daily watching videos.
 Instagram: The average daily time spent is around 30 minutes.
-TikTok: Users are engaging more, with an average of 52 minutes per day.
-Snapchat: The average time is about 30 minutes daily.
 Twitter: Users spend about 10 minutes per day on this platform.

 ######  summary of the income generated from social media advertising and influencer marketing in Australia, the United States, and the United Kingdom: